Join us to discover videos, tours and live webinars with your future tutors. Don't miss out!

 Section 175 (3) of the Education Act 2002 places a duty on the governing body of an institution within the further education sector to ‘make arrangements for ensuring that their functions relating to the conduct of the institution are exercised with a view to safeguarding and promoting the welfare of children receiving education or training at the institution.’

 Colleges must have regard for DfE statutory guidance.
-This child protection policy should be read alongside Working Together to Safeguard Children (WT 2019) and ‘Keeping Children Safe in Education (2020) and all staff must read and understand Part 1 and Annex A of KCSiE (2020).
+This child protection policy should be read alongside Working Together to Safeguard Children (WT 2018) and ‘Keeping Children Safe in Education (2022) and all staff must read and understand Part 1 and Annex B of KCSiE (2022).

 ‘Everyone who works with children has a responsibility for keeping them safe.
 No single practitioner can have a full picture of a child’s needs and circumstances and, if children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.’